Spirals-Team/test4repair-experiments/results/time/4/jGenProg/readme.md

 Nb of EvoSuite Tests: 59

-Nb of Failing EvoSuite Tests: 59
+Nb of Failing EvoSuite Tests: 1

 ---
 ## Summary an Analysis

-Average Nb of EvoSuite Tests: 59.53
+Average Nb of EvoSuite Tests: 56.4

-Average Nb of Failing EvoSuite Tests: 1.67
+Average Nb of Failing EvoSuite Tests: 1.02

+Average Nb of Test-adequate patches: 10.88

 ---